Startup identity & the sadness of a successful exit

 If you ask her, “What do you do for a living?”
 She would answer: “I’m a barista, but that’s just my day job.
 Want to see my artwork?”

 No, she’s an artist because that’s what she really is.
-“Barista” is one of many necessary means to ends, where the “ends” are the basic human needs, followed by creating art.
+“Barista” is one of many necessary means to the ends, where the “ends” are the basic human needs, followed by creating art, I guess with some Maslow layers in-between.

-A startup founder lacks this distinction between personal identity and work identity, and this is the key to the “sale-blues” phenomonon and other behavior.
+A startup founder lacks this distinction between personal identity and work identity, and this is the key to the “sale-blues” phenomenon and other behavior.

 A startup is the founder’s personal identity.
 Startups are not something you do to make ends meet or a “necessary evil” en route to what you “really” want to do.

-A startups is an obsession.
+A startup is an obsession.
 You do it because you couldn’t stop yourself.
 Because when you were doing anything else, you were thinking about it.
 That is the mark of “who you are.”
 Interviewers ask me “Why did you decide to do a second and eventually a fourth startup?”
-And the answer is “For the same reason that I started the first one — because it’s in my DNA and I have to do it.”
+And the answer is “For the same reason that I started the first one—because it’s in my DNA and I have to do it.”

 What do you do in your spare time when you have a startup?
 What spare time?
 This is all your time.
 It’s not just the last thing you think about before falling a sleep, it’s the thing that won’t let you sleep.
-It’s first thing that trickles into your brain in the morning like The Matrix patterns filling the void, and The Matrix is in fact your reality and there you reside.
+It’s first thing that trickles into your brain in the morning like The Matrix patterns filling the void.

-Speaking of selling babies, this all sounds a lot like “baby blues” — depression caused by elevated levels of the enzyme monoamine oxidase A — that 70% of women experience after giving birth.
+Speaking of babies, this all sounds a lot like “baby blues”—depression caused by elevated levels of the enzyme monoamine oxidase A—that 70% of women experience after giving birth.
 A third of those women will experience this for up to a year (postpartum depression).

 But one thing that definitely is the same is that “feeling of loss and mourning.”
 A piece of yourself has been eviscerated, irrevocably.

 This is not only a normal feeling, it’s by far the majority case.
-A long-winded but high-quality study from Columbia Business School (Life after Exit) interviewed 22 entrepreneurs and every one of them experienced this effect.
+In a high-quality study from Columbia Business School, out of 22 entrepreneurs who sold their companies, every one of them experienced this effect.
 Some refocussed the energy into the Next Thing (almost always new ventures), but most took years to find that thing which could replace not only the excitement but identity, and many still haven’t found that Next Thing at all.
+Many wished they could have their companies back; a few did buy them back.

 Selling their companies forced them to answer a difficult question: If you could do anything, what would you do?
 What’s really important to you, as opposed to a job?
 What do you really want to be when you really grow up?